crossomondo/crossomondo/README.md

 - I am a student at ACS
 - My favorite sports are basketball and soccer
 - My favorite color is green
-- I have traveled all around the world
+- I have traveled to 22 countries
-- I am excited to learn abut coding

 <!---
 crossomondo/crossomondo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.